 Pros: Nimble-for-the-class handling; generous list of safety features; easy entry and exit

-Cons: Missing some expected comfort and convenience features; rearview camera display is small; middling acceleration; so-so passenger space; less cargo capacity than most rivals; AWD is currently not available
+Cons: Missing some expected comfort and convenience features; rearview camera display is small; middling acceleration; so-so passenger space; less cargo capacity than most rivals; AWD is not available

 Standard equipment includes Toyota’s TSS-P (Toyota Safety Sense P) suite of high-tech safety features, which includes forward collision warning and mitigation with pedestrian detection, lane-departure warning and mitigation, automatic high beams, and adaptive cruise control.
 Available features include blind-spot alert, rear-cross-traffic alert, heated front seats, a sport driver seat with adjustable lumbar support, keyless access and starting, and leather upholstery.
-The C-HR is missing a few desirable comfort and tech features (such as Apple CarPlay/Android Auto, a sunroof, or a navigation system) that are offered in many subcompact-SUV competitors, and it’s not quite as quick or as spacious inside as some of those rivals either.
+The C-HR is not quite as quick or as spacious inside as some rivals.
 However, this hard-to-categorize runabout’s radical styling, crisp handling, and decent practicality may attract shoppers who want to stand out from the crowd.

 |Body Style(s)||4-door wagon|